PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-05 17:36:35
+Last updated: 2024-04-05 17:37:08
-Random Quote: Time without purpose is a prison. - Jessica
+Random Quote: I want you to wanna kiss me so bad that you don't even ask. - Jules Vaughn